List of career achievements by Lionel Messi: Selections for sports personality

+International

-- Laureus World Sports Award for Sportsman of the Year
+Laureus World Sports Award for Sportsman of the Year

 The Laureus World Sports Awards is an annual award ceremony honouring remarkable individuals from the world of sports along with the greatest sporting achievements throughout the year.
 Messi is the athlete that received the most nominations overall (8—tied with Tiger Woods).
 In 2020, Messi became the first footballer to win the award, and in 2023 received it for the second time.